aldertzomer/Microbial-Genomics-2022/_episodes/60_Inspecting_Sequence_Graphs.md

 ### Investigating a contig with high coverage using Bandage and BLAST

 Click on the largest contig, should be around 5-6 kb.
 What do you think this contig is?
 In the "Output" menu, at the top, the sequence of the selected contig can be copied to the clipboard.
 Figure out what the contig codes for using BLASTN [https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome).
 Also record the contig number.
+Can you calculate the number of copies of this DNA region on the genome?

 ### Where are these sequences located?